Ecconia/Ecconia-LogicWorld-Mods/SimulationControl/Readme.md

 - `simulation.rate <floating-point-number>`: <floating-point-number>

 TPS of 0, is mapped to `simulation.pause`.\
-Setting a tps speed will not resume the simulation.
+Setting a tps speed will resume the simulation!
+(This is done by LogicWorld).